Can Democrats Revive the Possibility of a Public Option for Health Care?

-Ever since a so-called “public option” failed to pass as part of the Affordable Care Act, there hasn’t been much talk in Washington about setting up a government-run health insurance plan that could compete with private insurers.
+Ever since a so-called “public option” failed to pass as part of the Affordable Care Act, there hasn’t been much talk in Washington about setting up a government-run health-insurance plan that could compete with private insurers.
 Democratic Senator Brian Schatz of Hawaii wants to change that.

 On Wednesday, Schatz is introducing legislation that would allow states to set up their own public option by expanding Medicaid, the insurance program paid for by both the federal and state governments that currently covers low-income individuals, to any American who wants to buy into it.